wikicite/wikicite-data/README.md

 ## Overview

-Bibliographic data can be extracted from Wikidata dumps which are provided weekly at <https://dumps.wikimedia.org/wikidatawiki/entities/> as documented at <https://dumps.wikimedia.org/wikidatawiki/entities/>.
-Old dumps are hosted at Internet Archive.
+Bibliographic data can be extracted from Wikidata dumps which are provided weekly at <https://dumps.wikimedia.org/wikidatawiki/entities/> as documented at <https://www.wikidata.org/wiki/Wikidata:Database_download>.
+Old JSON dumps are archived at Internet Archive starting from October 2014.
+Then Wikidata JSON dump format was introduced in July 2014 so data from between February 2013 until would require additional preprocessing.

-Processing these dumps requires storage, processing time, and knowledge.
-With the scripts in this repository, Wikidata dumps can be pre-processed and provided in simplified form, more suitable for WikiCite applications.
+Processing Wikidata dumps requires storage, processing time, and knowledge.
+With the scripts in this repository, Wikidata dumps can be pre-processed and provided in simplified form, more suitable for use of bibliographic data from Wikidata.

 ## Requirements

-The current scripts make use of several technologies.
-A later version may be simplified to reduce number of requirements

-* Make
-* bash
+The current scripts require the following technologies:

+* standard Unix command line tools (`bash`, `make`, `wget`)
+* compression tools (`gzip`, `bzip2`)
 * node >= 6.4.0 and npm
+    * npm packages as listed in `packages.json`
 * jq

 ## Usage